This Old Fashioned Lasagna Casserole Has Been on Dinner Tables Since 1958

 What's the best substitute for ricotta cheese?

-Can I make this lasagna casserole ahead for a party?
+Can I make old fashioned lasagna casserole ahead for a party?

 Absolutely.
 Assemble the entire casserole up to 24 hours before you plan to bake it, cover tightly with plastic wrap and foil, and refrigerate.
 When you're ready to serve, let it sit at room temperature for about 30 minutes, then bake as directed.
 You may need to add 5 to 10 extra minutes to the baking time since you're starting with a cold casserole.